Danny-Kyle/Danny-Kyle/README.md

-<h3 align="center"> Hi there 👋 I'm Okechukwu Daniel but you can call me Danny-Kyle </h3>
+<h3 align="center"> Hi there 👋 I'm Okechukwu Daniel but you can call me DannyKyle </h3>

 <p align="center">
   <a href="https://twitter.com/d_kyle616">Twitter</a>